My Only Ü: Plot

-However, as he opens Winona's envelope, fear drowns him because he knows about the so-called curse that all the women in Winona's family die before 25.Her mother died after giving birth at the age of 24, her older brother died of bangungot at age 21, her maternal aunt disappeared during Martial Law at 23, her grandmother died during World War II at age 20, her great-grandmother is said to have died of drowning at age 18, her greatest grandmother died of malaria at age 22, and her ancestor was devoured by a dinosaur at age 19.
+However, as he opens Winona's envelope, fear drowns him because he knows about the so-called curse that all the women in Winona's family die before 25.
+Her mother died after giving birth at the age of 24, her older brother died of bangungot at age 21, her maternal aunt disappeared during Martial Law at 23, her grandmother died during World War II at age 20, her great-grandmother is said to have died of drowning at age 18, her greatest grandmother died of malaria at age 22, and her ancestor was devoured by a dinosaur at age 19.
 Bong is aware that Winona is turning 25 soon, and this letter might just confirm that curse.
 He opens the letter and sees the result.
 It is positive.
-Winona has lupus and she will die soon.
+Winona has lupus, and she will die soon.
 Bong vows to make Winona's last remaining days happy and perfect.
 Bong goes through the whole montage of making life blissful for Winona.
 Winona and Bong become a lot closer to each other.
 They begin to fall in love.

 When Winona turned 25, she didn't die.
 She found the letter sent by the hospital.
 She discovers then that her results were all negative.
 She got mad because Bong has been keeping it a secret ever since.
 Bong tried to apologize.
 But when Winona rejected his apology, he fainted and was hospitalized.
-That time, Winona was so worried so he took care of Bong.

-But one day he found out that he has a rare lung disease.
-At first he was sad but he became happy thinking that if Winona will die, he could die with her.
-As he was trying to tell Winona the 'good news', Winona was so happy and told him that she is not dying.
+That time, Winona was so worried that he took care of Bong.
+But one day he found out that he had a rare lung disease.
+At first, he was sad, but he became happy thinking that if Winona were to die, he could die with her.
+As he was trying to tell Winona the 'good news', Winona was so happy and told him that she was not dying.
 The Doctor's assistant made a mistake with his notes.
-Winona was devastated after knowing that Bong is dying.
+Winona was devastated after knowing that Bong was dying.

 But despite all of this, Winona proposed to Bong.
 They died in a car accident after their marriage.